deepikra/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/70-mirroring.md

 As a result of this rule, when you hit the home page, any traffic goes to ui-v2 will be mirrored to the mirror servcie.

-So let's see how it works, by hitting the homepage without SessionID=XXX, and you will notice that the page displays ui-v1.
+So let's see how it works, by hitting the homepage from Chrome broswer, and you will notice that the page displays ui-v1.
 ![homepage-no-sessionid-v1](../assets/homepage-no-sessionid-v1.png)

 Now, let's open **Kiali**.
 Get the DNS name of the AWS ALB of Kilai, then hit it in the browser.